lukesalisbury/batchfile4mingwmake/README.md

-These are not a replacement for the real programs, but they help me avoid needing msys
+These are not a replacement for the real programs, but they help me avoid needing msys when building software on windows

 mkdir.cmd